If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

 Show how your product or service is different from the rest.
 Set yourself apart from others with a little creativity.

 Getting your first thousand engaged followers may be a slow process.
 You may use one tip from above, decide that it almost doesn’t work and leave it.
 To make it really bring you the results, use all of them at the same time.
 Simply go step by step.
-If you do it right, maximum it will take you a month to get from 0 to 1000.
+If you do it right, it will probably take you a month to get from 0 to 1000.